Jucodez/Bike-Sales-Analysis/README.md

 ## Problem Statement

-This survey collects data on various individuals in different demographic classes and reveals if they purchased a bike or not.
+A motorbike manufacturing company puts out a survey that collects data on various individuals in different demographic classes and reveals if they purchased a bike or not.

-This analysis project creates a dashboard that helps the motorbike manufacturing company understand its potential customers better.
-It helps them to know who best to market to accross different demographics.
+Creates a dashboard that helps the motorbike manufacturing company understand its potential customers better.
+This dashboard should help the company make data-driven decisions as regards its marketing strategy.

 ## Steps followed